Yankee tunesmiths: William Billings

 New England's God for ever reigns.

 The New England Psalm-Singer (1770) was followed by a second and more popular collection, the Singing Master's Assistant (1778).
-It includes a paraphrase of Psalm 137 ("By the rivers of Babylon") that refers to the British occupation of Boston in 1775–1776.
+It includes a paraphrase of Psalm 137 ("By the rivers of Watertown," instead of "Babylon") that refers to the British occupation of Boston in 1775–1776.
 These selections captured the mood of confident defiance with which New England patriots entered the new era.

 Rediscovery

 The works of the early New England composers were rediscovered in the 1950s, with compositions such as William Schuman's use of Billings' tune "Chester" in his New England Triptych (1956), which he later expanded into the Chester Overture.